 - 1. Obtains the event channel factory. - 2.
-Tries to create an event channel by calling create\named\channel(). - 3.
-Catches exception IT\EventChannelAdmin::ChannelAlreadyExists if a channel of the specified name already exists. - 4.
-Tries to obtain an existing channel of the same name by calling find\channel().
+Tries to create an event channel by calling create_named_channel(). - 3.
+Catches exception IT_EventChannelAdmin::ChannelAlreadyExists if a channel of the specified name already exists. - Tries to obtain an existing channel of the same name by calling find_channel().

-Implementing a Supplier

-Actions

-A client supplier program performs the following actions:

-- Instantiates suppliers using the appropriate interface in module CosEventComm. - 2.
-Connects suppliers to the event channel. - 3.
-Sends event messages to the event channel. - 4.
+Implementing a Supplier Actions A client supplier program performs the following actions: Instantiates suppliers using the appropriate interface in module COSEVENT COMM.
+Connects suppliers to the event channel.
+Sends event messages to the event channel.
 Disconnects from the event channel.

-Instantiating the Supplier

-You instantiate a push supplier with the PushSupplier interface; and a pull supplier with the PullSupplier interface.
-Both are defined in the IDL module CosEventComm:

-Example 86: Supplier interfaces

-'''

-module CosEventComm {

-exception Disconnected {};

-interface PullSupplier

-{

-any pull() raises (Disconnected);

-any try_pull (out boolean has_event)

-raises (Disconnected);

-void disconnect_pull_supplier();

-};

-interface PushSupplier

-{

-void disconnect_push_supplier();

-};

-};

-'''

-Connecting to a Channel

-In order to pass messages to the event channel, a supplier must connect to it through a proxy consumer that receives events from the supplier.
+Instantiating the Supplier You instantiate a push supplier with the PushSupplier interface; and a pull supplier with the PullSupplier interface.
+Both are defined in the IDL module CosEventComm: Example 91: Supplier interfaces module CosEventComm { exception Disconnected {}; interface PullSupplier { any pull() raises (Disconnected); any try_pull (out boolean has_event) raises (Disconnected); void disconnect_pull_supplier(); }; interface PushSupplier { Connecting to a Channel void disconnect_push_supplier(); }; In order to pass messages to the event channel, a supplier must connect to it through a proxy consumer that receives events from the supplier.
 Each supplier must have its own proxy consumer.
 The proxy consumer passes the events down the channel.